Shakeskeyboarde/anglerci/README.md

    - Verify CHANGELOG.md correctly documents the version increment level (major, minor, or patch).
    - Verify local dependency versions have been updated.
    - Verify local private dependencies are only used as devDependencies.
-   - Verify new workspace versions are unpublished.
+   - Verify incremented workspace versions are unpublished.
 2. `release`
-   - Verify that all changes have been committed.
+   - Verify all changes are committed.
    - Tag the commit which is being released.
    - Publish packages for all modified or unpublished workspaces.